-If you would like advice regarding cultural change, assistance in reviewing or drafting sexual harassment policies, or you would like to conduct training in this area, please contact our Workplace Relations team.
+If you would like advice regarding cultural change, assistance in reviewing or drafting sexual harassment policies, or you would like to conduct training in this area, please contact our Employment, Safety and Migration team.

-This article was written by Cinzia Pietrolungo, Lawyer – Workplace Relations.
+This article was written by Cinzia Pietrolungo, Lawyer – Employment, Safety and Migration.